 - August 26th 2017.
 Interest for this year’s guided walk for National Heritage Week was sufficient to warrant an extra outing in the afternoon.
 In all, some seventy people attended.
 A scientific analysis of this singular event is included in an new publication by the editor.
 The article, entitled Cork’s earthquake of 1755: interpreted as a seismic seiche, is illustrated with maps of eighteenth-century Cork and is for sale.
 Enquiries to firstname.lastname@example.org.

 - The archaeological survey by Maurice Hurley at the former Beamish and Crawford brewery is now complete, and preparation of a report on the excavations has begun.
-As expected, much of importance concerning the medieval origins of the city was uncovered during the fieldwork.
+As expected, much of importance concerning the medieval origins of the city was uncovered.

 Anthony Beese is a consultant geologist with Carraigex GeoServices, who provide services in geoarchaeology and engineering geology.
 He is also author of many articles on the themes of geology, archaeology and historical landscapes.